 Since 1913, Cornell Cooperative Extension of Ulster County (CCEUC) has responded to the needs of local residents with unbiased, research-based information, tools and education that people have come to depend on and trust.
 Our programs are developed in direct response to community input, and are based on the most current information available from Cornell and other Land Grant universities from across the nation.

-CCEUC is a 501(c)(3) non-profit educational organization and is part of the Cooperative Extension land grant system, a partnership between County, State, and Federal governments that is administered in New York State through Cornell University.
+CCEUC is a part of the Cooperative Extension land grant system, a partnership between County, State, and Federal governments that is administered in New York State through Cornell University and enjoys the benefits of a 501(c)(3) non-profit educational organization.
 Each county's Cooperative Extension association is independent and works to serve the needs of the county in which it is located.

 CCEUC Programs offer classes for the public that are designed for all ages and all levels of skills and knowledge.
 A list of our upcoming classes can be found in the Events page.